 Zoom tracks sales geographically in three main categories - North America, the UK, and All Other.
 North America is the largest, representing 86% of Zoom's sales in the third quarter of 2010 and 84% of Zoom's sales in the first nine months of 2010.
-Sales in all three geographic categories grew from the third quarter of 2009 to the third quarter of 2010, and from the first nine months of 2009 to the first nine months of 2010.
+Sales in all three geographic categories grew from the third quarter of 2009 to the third quarter of 2010, and from the first nine months of 2010.